Velveteenie/Caribbean_Acropora_Transcriptomes/README.md

 Assembly, filtering, and annotation was done using the pipelines developed by Adam Freedman (https://github.com/adamfreedman), Carly Kenkel (https://github.com/ckenkel), and Misha Matz (https://github.com/z0on).

 These transcriptomes are part of a larger study on hybrid coral thermal tolerance and gene expression patterns underpining heterotic phenotypes in A. prolifera.
-Raw sequence files associated with the generation of the transcriptomes and the three final transcriptomes can be found under the bioprojeect accession https://www.ncbi.nlm.nih.gov/, PRJNA1015285.
+Raw sequence files associated with the generation of the transcriptomes and the three final transcriptomes can be found under the bioproject accession https://www.ncbi.nlm.nih.gov/, PRJNA1015285.